How and Why to Intermittently Fast.

 This includes being stressed.
 IF is a stressor.
 If you’re already stressed to the hilt, I don’t know that I would give IF a try.
 Listen to your body!
 It’s always talking to you.
 (2)

 One issue I see is rebound eating.
 If you find that you reach your feeding window and are ravenous, you may find that you rebound eat.
 This is when you are so hungry you literally eat everything you can.
-This defeats the purpose of fasting and perhaps is a sign it’s not right for you.
+This defeats the purpose of fasting and is a sign it’s not right for you.

-If you’re trying a limited feeding window, and you find that you’re hungry an hour before your window opens, then eat!
+If you’re trying a limited feeding window, and you find you’re hungry an hour before your window opens, then eat!
 Shift your feeding window.
 There’s no perfect way to do this but certainly don’t deprive or starve yourself.
 If you wait that extra hour, chances are you’re going to rebound eat.

 If you know you have hormonal imbalances, don’t risk it for a biscuit.
 Regaining control of hormonal imbalances is tricky.

 So yes, fasting can be healthy and fasting can be used for weight loss.
+But is it right for you?

 Have your tried IF?
 Share your thoughts below in the comments.